TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

    - Path visualization is published for monitoring in RViz

 2. **Navigation Control**:
-   - Robot's current position is tracked using TF transforms
    - Heading angle is calculated using IMU yaw data
    - Target yaw is computed for each path segment
    - Hip angles are adjusted based on yaw error for turning